Small and medium-sized enterprises

 C. SMEs and research

 Research and innovation are crucial to the sustainable success and growth of SMEs in the EU.
-The Horizon 2020 programme for the 2014-2020 period aimed at creating a better and more comprehensive support environment for the research and innovation activities of SMEs.
+The Horizon 2020 programme for the 2014-2020 period aimed to create a better and more comprehensive support environment for the research and innovation activities of SMEs.
 As part of this approach, SMEs were encouraged to participate through a new ‘specific SME instrument’, which aimed to fill gaps in funding for early-stage, high-risk research and innovation by SMEs.

 In addition, improving the competitiveness of SMEs was one of the 11 thematic objectives for cohesion policy in 2014-2020.
 Additional investments in SMEs were also made under other thematic objectives, particularly research and innovation, the low-carbon economy and information and communication technologies.